Tired of the News? Turn Outrage Into Action With These Digital Privacy Tips (+ Other Random Advice)

 A vast list of alternatives helps you find the perfect replacements for various apps, social media, etc. And businesses can apply for SMBZero Certification to show concerned customers that they don't engage in the Surveillance Business Model.

 ACTION ITEM: Go to the "Alternatives" submenu and choose just one platform or app you'd like to replace...then do it!
-If you a lot of time time, I recommend replacing your cloud storage platform.
+If you have a lot of time, I recommend replacing your cloud storage platform.
 A medium amount of time, switch to an alternative office suite (I use LibreOffice).
 Just a little bit of time, install a better VPN.

 BOOT SELF-ESTEEM-BUSTING STALKERS FROM YOUR LIFE